kittinunf/Result/README.md

 ## TL;DR

 This model is highly inspired by "Railway Oriented Programming" (ROP) concept.
-Originally, inspired by this [talk](http://fsharpforfunandprofit.com/rop/)

 `Result` enables one expresses series of operations as;